 - dried chilli flakes

 The chilli is where the heat comes from.
-For my own personal taste I like to use half a teaspoon of dried chilli flakes.
-This gives enough heat to produce a slight ‘burn’ but not enough to make the curry ‘blow-your-head-off’ spicy.
+For my taste, I like to use half a teaspoon of dried chilli flakes.
+This gives enough heat to produce a slight 'burn' but not enough to make the curry 'blow-your-head-off' spicy.
 Adjust this according to your own taste.

 Fry the meat

-- Cut the meat into bite-sized pieces (image 1 above) and coat in seasoned flour (image 2 above)
+Cut the meat into bite-sized pieces and coat it in flour seasoned with salt.

-- Now heat the oil in a frying pan and then fry the meat, stirring all the time, until it is nicely browned on all sides (image 3 above).
+Heat the oil in a frying pan and then fry the meat, stirring continuously, until it is nicely browned on all sides.
+Transfer the browned meat to a plate and set aside while you make the sauce.

-- If the sauce is too thin, remove the lid for the last 15 minutes, to allow some of the liquid to evaporate.
+If the sauce seems too thin, remove the lid for the last 15 minutes, to allow some of the liquid to evaporate.
+Stir through most of the chopped coriander and sprinkle the remainder on top for garnish.

 How do I serve this curry?

-You should serve beef madras curry with white rice and naan bread (see other recipes below).
+I like to serve beef madras curry with white rice and naan bread.

-For an even more substantial dish, serve with saag aloo (see other recipes below) and/or Bombay potatoes.
+For an even more substantial dish, serve with saag aloo, Indian-style green beans, and/or Bombay potatoes.

 A simple sambal made by mixing equal quantities of finely chopped tomatoes and onions, with a tablespoon of chopped coriander and moistened with a tablespoon of balsamic vinegar also makes a nice accompaniment.